 If the investor is living outside of the United States, the investor can file form I-526 and, once it is approved, become a permanent resident through consular processing.

 An investor's spouse and unmarried children under the age of twenty-one may be included on the immigration petition.
-If they reside within the United States, the spouse and children will need to file a form I-485.
+If the spouse and qualifying children reside within the United States, they will need to file a form I-485.

-For the first two years, the investor's permanent resident status is conditional.
-During that two year period, the investor will demonstrate that the business is up and running and is sustainable.
+For the first two years after the visa is granted, the investor's permanent resident status is conditional.
+During that two year period, the investor must demonstrate that the business is up and running and is sustainable.
 Ninety days before the end of that two year period, the conditional resident must file Form I-829 (Petition by Entrepreneur to Remove Conditions) with the USCIS.

 Once an applicant has a Form I-485 pending with the USCIS, the applicant may petition the USCIS to grant employment authorization (EAD) by submitting Form I-765 (Application for Employment Authorization).
 If the applicant needs to travel internationally while the I-485 is pending, the applicant may seek advance parole (permission to depart from and to reenter the United States) by submitting Form I-131 (Application for Travel Document).